Thuja plicata: Taxonomy

+A 2008 study found that western redcedar populations in coastal areas of Washington and Oregon are more genetically variable than populations in the Rocky Mountains and coastal British Columbia, indicating that the species most likely spread throughout its current range from a single refugium in the southern portion of its range after the Last Glacial Maximum.
+Some studies have suggested the existence of an inland refugium during the Last Glacial Maximum, likely in central Idaho.
+However, more recent genomic approaches corroborate the existence of only a single glacial refugium near the south of the current distribution, with subsequent expansion northward and inland since the last glacial maximum.
+Refugial populations may have undergone repeated population bottlenecks during the glacial maxima of the Pleistocene.
+Pollen cores indicate that T. plicata only became common in southern coastal British Columbia starting at approximately 6,000 YBP.
+This coincides with a transition from the warmer, drier climate of the early Holocene to a cooler, wetter climate.
+The species arrived later in the Canadian Rockies, as recently as 4,000–5,000 YBP.
+Pollen assemblages at Seeley Lake, on the eastern slope of the Coast Mountains east of Haida Gwaii, indicate that western redcedar became common there at approximately 2,200 YBP.

 Etymology

 The species name plicata derives from the Latin word plicāre and means 'folded in plaits' or 'braided,' a reference to the pattern of its small leaves.

 Most authorities, both in Canada and the United States transliterate the English name in two words as 'western redcedar', or occasionally hyphenated as 'western red-cedar', to indicate that it is not a true cedar (Cedrus), but it also appears as 'western red cedar' in some popular works.
-In the American horticultural trade, it is also known as the giant arborvitae, by comparison with arborvitae for its close relative Thuja occidentalis.
+In the American horticultural trade, it is also known as the giant arborvitae, by comparison with arborvitae for its close relative T. occidentalis.
 Other names include giant red cedar, Pacific red cedar, shinglewood, British Columbia cedar (being the province's official tree), canoe cedar, and red cedar.
 Arborvitae comes from the Latin for 'tree of life'; coincidentally, Native Americans of the West Coast also address the species as "long life maker".

 One endonymous name for the tree is the Halkomelem word xepá:y, from the roots xíp, meaning 'scratch' or 'line', and á:y, 'bark'; the former root may be in reference to both the lined or "folded/braided" appearance of the bark and the tree's ubiquity in carving and other forms of woodwork.
 It is called x̱ápay̓ay in the Squamish language.
+Further south, in the Lushootseed language, the root for red cedar is x̌payʔ and x̌payʔac refers to a red cedar tree.